fubar-hashed/audio_translation/README.md

 ```sh
 ./hello_world --tokenizer tokenizer.spm --compressed_weights 2b-it-sfp.sbs --model 2b-it
 ```
+the tokenizer and the model weights can be downloaded from kaggle

 Next steps ::
 - Troubleshoot transcribing and see how prompt enginerring can make transcribing happen